Biden predicts Russia 'will move in' to Ukraine, but says 'minor incursion' may prompt discussion over consequences – KION546

 By Kevin Liptak, CNN

-President Joe Biden on Wednesday predicted Russia “will move in” to Ukraine, citing existential concerns by the country’s president, Vladimir Putin, even as he warned of significant economic consequences should such an incursion occur.
+President Joe Biden on Wednesday predicted Russia “will move in” to Ukraine, citing existential concerns by the country’s president, Vladimir Putin, even as he acknowledged disunity within NATO over how to respond to a “minor incursion.”

-But he suggested a “minor incursion” would elicit a lesser response than a full-scale invasion of the country.
+The candid assessment laid bare the struggle Biden faces in creating meaningful consequences and deterrents for Moscow, which remains closely intertwined economically with the United States’ top European partners.

+The remark elicited near-immediate outcry in Kyiv, where officials have been meeting with Biden’s top diplomat as Russian troops amass on the country’s border.
+High-level attempts to clean-up the comment soon followed at the White House.

 “I’m not so sure he is certain what he is going to do.
 My guess is he will move in.
 He has to do something,” Biden said, describing a leader searching for relevance in a post-Soviet world.
 “He is trying to find his place in the world between China and the west.”

-Biden’s prediction of an invasion is the firmest acknowledgment to date the United States fully expects Putin to move after amassing 100,000 troops along the Ukraine border.
+Biden’s prediction of an invasion was the firmest acknowledgment to date the United States fully expects Putin to move after amassing 100,000 troops along the Ukraine border.

 After speaking with Putin twice last month, Biden said he believed his Russian counterpart had a good understanding of the economic sanctions he was preparing to enact.

-Note: This story and its headline have been updated with additional reporting Wednesday.